apache/drill/_docs/connect-a-data-source/plugins/090-mongodb-storage-plugin.md

         }

      {% include startnote.html %}27017 is the default port for `mongodb` instances.{% include endnote.html %}
+     {% include startnote.html %}In some cases you will need an authentication to perform certain `mongodb` queries.
+You can add login and password directly to connection URL: 'mongodb://root:password@localhost:27017/'{% include endnote.html %}
   6. Click **Enable** to enable the storage plugin.

 ## Querying MongoDB